-- 4. Choose Cloning > Multisite Gateway Pro Cloning. - 5.
-Use Shift+click to select all four inserts, then drag and drop them in the Fragments area to the bottom right of the Clone tab - 6.
+- 4. Choose Cloning > Multisite Gateway Pro Cloning. - Use Shift+click to select all four inserts, then drag and drop them in the Fragments area to the bottom right of the Clone tab - 6.
 Reorder the fragments to match the image below.
 To do this, click on a fragment to select it, then drag and drop it in the new position.

 - 7. In the Clone tab, click on the Vector drop-down menu and select pDEST8. - Windows users can navigate using a vertical scroll bar, while Macintosh users should use a mouse roller or similar tool to scroll. - 8.
 Click Try It and then Make It. - 9.
 The Setup tab asks whether you wish to verify the clone.
-Press the Cancel button. - 10.
+Press the Cancel button.

 In the Project tab, a new folder is added containing four amplified inserts (all linear), as well as four entry clones and the final expression clone (all circular).

-Double-click on Multisite Gateway Pro 1 4-insert Expression Clone 1 to open it in the Document window.
-The top pane shows the simulated Expression clone in the Circular view.
+The Multisite Gateway Pro 1 4-insert Expression Clone 1 opens automatically in a new Document window.
+By default, the top pane shows the simulated expression clone in the Circular view.

-11. Open the History view to see the Cloning Summary.
+10. Click on the History tab at the bottom of the window to open the History view, which contains the Cloning Summary.
 The summary includes a nine-step cloning procedure and lists the primers needed for each step.

-1) Amplify polh using primers: 5'-GGGGACAAGTTTGTACAAAAAAGCAGGCTTCAGTTGCTGATATCATGGAGA-3' Top: Bottom: 5'-GGGGACAACTTTTGTATACAAAGTTGTAATATTTATAGGTTTTTTTA-3' 2) Recombine step 1 with pDONR221-P1P5r 3) Amplify pGemMCS using primers: Top: 5'-GGGGACAACTTTGTATACAAAAGTTGTAGAATTCGAGCTCGGTACCC-3' Bottom: 5'-GGGGACAACTTTGTATAGAAAAGTTGGGTGAAGCTTGCATGCCTGCAGGTC-3' 4) Recombine step 3 with pDONR221-P5P4 5) Amplify BlueScriptMCS using primers: Top: 5'-GGGGACAACTTTTCTATACAAAGTTGTAGGTACCGGGCCCCCCTC-3' Bottom: 5'-GGGGACAACTTTATTATACAAAGTTGTGAGCTCCACCGCGGTGGC-3' 6) Recombine step 5 with pDONR221-P4rP3r 7) Amplify GFP using primers: 5'-GGGGACAACTTTGTATAATAAAGTTGTAATGAGTAAAGGAGAAGAACTT-3' Bottom: 5'-GGGGACCACTTTGTACAAGAAAGCTGGGTACTATTTGTATAGTTCATCCA-3' 8) Recombine step 7 with pDONR221-P3P2 9) Recombine steps 2, 4, 6, and 8 with pDESTTM8
+1) Amplify polh using primers: 5'-GGGGACAAGTTTGTACAAAAAAGCAGGCTTCAGTTGCTGATATCATGGAGA-3' Top: Bottom: 5'-GGGGACAACTTTTGTATACAAAGTTGTAATATTTATAGGTTTTTTTA-3' 2) Recombine step 1 with pDONR221-P1P5r 3) Amplify pGemMCS using primers: Top: 5'-GGGGACAACTTTGTATACAAAAGTTGTAGAATTCGAGCTCGGTACCC-3' Bottom: 5'-GGGGACAACTTTGTATAGAAAAGTTGGGTGAAGCTTGCATGCCTGCAGGTC-3' 4) Recombine step 3 with pDONR221-P5P4 5) Amplify BlueScriptMCS using primers: Top: 5'-GGGGACAACTTTTCTATACAAAGTTGTAGGTACCGGGCCCCCCTC-3' Bottom: 5'-GGGGACAACTTTATTATACAAAGTTGTGAGCTCCACCGCGGTGGC-3' 6) Recombine step 5 with pDONR221-P4rP3r 7) Amplify GFP using primers: 5'-GGGGACAACTTTGTATAATAAAGTTGTAATGAGTAAAGGAGAAGAACTT-3' Bottom: 5'-GGGGACCACTTTGTACAAGAAAGCTGGGTACTATTTGTATAGTTCATCCA-3' 8) Recombine step 7 with pDONR221-P3P2